skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 quickly.
 They head to the keep, leaving Beck to sleep.

 They return to Noreeno's office.
 Noreeno introduces himself, and then explains the Zone of Truth again.
-Glamn casts it, and Noreeno begins his questions.
+Galman casts it, and Noreeno begins his questions.
 He gets their names, makes sure they are not working for the Lormanites, and gets some background.